Your Guide to Personal Loans TSB in the UK

 Interest Rates and Repayment Options

-Interest rates for personal loans TSB UK are fixed APRs, meaning your payments stay the same throughout your term.
-However, the rate offered depends on:
+Interest rates for personal loans TSB UK are fixed APRs, meaning your monthly payments stay the same throughout your term.
+The rate you are offered typically depends on:

 • The amount borrowed